anniegbryant/DA5020_Final_Project/README.md

 (TcGSA) package which is designed to analyze longitudinal RNA-Seq data by grouping individual genes into gene sets, *a priori*, which are known to share common biological functions and/or expression patterns (Hejblum, Skinner, and Thiébaut 2015).
-While I wasn’t able to get this package to work with my protein data, it inspired me to approach our longitudinal protein expression data analysis from a similar perspective.
+While I wasn’t able to get TcGSA to work with this protein expression data, the package nonetheless inspired me to approach our longitudinal protein expression data analysis from a similar perspective.

 I realized it would be tremendously helpful to have functional